-- 1. Examinations must be held at such times and places as in the judgment of the Director most nearly meet the convenience of applicants, practicability of administration, and the needs of the public service. - 2.
-The officers having control of public buildings in political subdivisions of the state and in school districts, upon request of the Director, shall furnish convenient and reasonable space for examinations and necessary furniture, heat and light for the accommodation of the local examiners and for holding of examinations authorized by this chapter." - NRS 284.235 states, "Designation of persons to assist in examinations.
-The Director may designate appropriate persons, including officers and employees in the public service, to assist in the preparation and rating of examinations.
-An appointing authority may excuse any employee in his division from his regular duties for the time required for his work as an examiner.
+1. Examinations must be held at such times and places as in the judgment of the Administrator most nearly meet the convenience of applicants, practicability of administration, and the needs of the public service.

+2. The officers having control of public buildings in political subdivisions of the State and in school districts, upon request of the Administrator, shall furnish convenient and reasonable space for examinations and necessary furniture, heat and light for the accommodation of the local examiners and for holding of examinations authorized by this chapter."

+NRS 284.235 states, "Designation of persons to assist in examinations.
+The Administrator may designate appropriate persons, including officers and employees in the public service, to assist in the preparation and rating of examinations.
+An appointing authority may excuse any employee in the division of the appointing authority from the employee's regular duties for the time required for the employee's work as an examiner.
 Those officers and employees are not entitled to extra pay for their services as examiners, but are entitled to their regular salaries."